raspberrypilearning/share-your-world/en/step_2.md

 --- task ---

-Think about the purpose of your website, which part of your world would you like to invite someone into?
+Think about the purpose of your website: Which part of your world would you like to show off?

 It could be:
-+ 🎊 Cultural - something from your culture; a festival, celebration, custom or special location
++ 🎊 Cultural - something from your culture: a festival, celebration, custom or special location
-+ 😁 Hobbies - a favourite hobby or passtime; Books, TV, Movies, obsession or fandom
++ 😁 Hobbies - a favourite hobby or passtime: Books, TV, Movies, obsession or fandom
 + ⚽️ Sports - a sport you play or watch
-+ 👗 Fashion - style or fashion; brands, trends, decades or designers
++ 👗 Fashion - style: brands, trends, decades or designers
-+ 💻 Tech - technology; programming, computers and the latest tech
++ 💻 Tech - technology: programming, computers and the latest tech
-+ 📙 History - a piece or era of history; movements, people or places throughout time
++ 📙 History - a piece or era of history: events, people or places throughout time
-+ 🔬 Science - a field or area of research; studies, discoveries, recent or historical
++ 🔬 Science - an area of research: studies, discoveries, recent or historical

-**Tip:** Choose something that you are interested in, some part of your world that you can invite a user into.
+**Tip:** Choose something that you are interested in.
+A part of your world that you can invite the user into.

-You might want to build on the pages you made in [Pick your favourite]() or [You're the expert!]() and build it them a larger website.
+You might want to build on the pages you made in [Pick your favourite](https://projects.raspberrypi.org/en/projects/pick-your-favourite){:target="_blank"} or [You're the expert!](https://projects.raspberrypi.org/en/projects/youre-the-expert){:target="_blank"} and build it into a larger website.

 --- /task ---